Semantic-Realtion-Graph/SRGLHRE/README.md

 For TACRED dataset, we are unable to provide the data due to copyright.
 You can get the data from [TAC Relation Extraction Dataset](https://catalog.ldc.upenn.edu/LDC2018T24).
 And we provide dataset preprocess code at ./data/tacred

 ## Lifelong code
-In the "master" branch, we provide the code for relation extraction without lifelong learning.
-While the code for lifelong extraction is at "lifelong" branch.
+In the "master" branch, we provide the code without lifelong learning.
+While the code for lifelong relation extraction is at "lifelong" branch.